 Great Fire of London

 The City of London was used to fires, but the one that broke out in a bakery in the early hours of Sunday 2nd September 1666 was very different.
-By the time the fire was mere embers over three quarters of the city lay in ruins.
+By the time the fire had died down three-quarters of the city lay in ruins.
 Hear how the fire started and how it was able to take hold and create so much devastation so quickly.
-Hear who were blamed for the fire and those who fought to save the city.
+Hear who was blamed for the fire and find out about those who fought to save the city.

 Hear stories of some of the people affected by this devastating event and how others took advantage of the situation.
 Discover what it was like to experience your hometown burning, never knowing if you would ever go home.

 - Discover the journey of destruction of the Great Fire

 - Follow in the footsteps of Londoner Samuel Pepys

 - Meet other adventurous souls